dylanonelson/enumfactory/README.md

 ```

 ### enumfactory.createEnum
 Create a new Enum object.
-Takes as its arguments either

-1. A class or constructor function _or_
-2. A list of defined constants created with enumfactory.defineConstant

-In the case of **1**, `createEnum` returns a function that takes as its arguments a list of defined constants created with enumfactory.defineConstant.
-See below.
+Takes as its arguments a list of defined constants created with enumfactory.defineConstant.
+Returns a function that takes as an optional argument a class or constructor function and returns an `EnumType` object.
+If you do not provide a function with which to instantiate an enum, it defaults to `String`.

 ### enumfactory.defineConstant
 Define an enum constant to be consumed by `createEnum`.
-Takes as its sole argument the name of the enum to be defined.
+Takes as its first argument the name of the enum to be defined.
+Any additional arguments will be passed to the constructor function when the return value of enumfactory.createEnum is invoked.

-When defining a constant with a non-string type -- that is, one instantiated with a class or constructor function -- invoke `defineConstant`'s  return value to pass arguments to the constructor (this is ultimately accomplished by `createEnum`).
-If there are no arguments, or the EnumType defines only a set of possible string values, do not invoke `defineConstant`'s return value.

 ### EnumType
+An EnumType is what you get when you invoke the return value of enumfactory.createEnum.

 #### EnumType#values()
 Returns an array of EnumValues.
 See below.